chaNcharge/BossBot/README.md

 0. Install python 3
 1. Download or clone the repository
 2. Copy `config.json.example` as `config.json`
-3. Insert your bots token from https://discord.com/developers/applications into the `token` field
+3. In config.json, insert your bots token from https://discord.com/developers/applications into the `token` field
+4. Create a server role that will be used for punching users in or out.
+Insert the role id into the `work_role_id` field.
-4. Run `pip install -r requirements.txt` to install required packages
+5. Run `pip install -r requirements.txt` to install required packages
-5. Run `python bot.py`
+6. Run `python bot.py`

 ## Authors